markolazic88/SwipeCardView/README.md

 SwipeCardView is a lightweight MVVM friendly UI control that brings Tinder-style swipeable cards into Xamarin.Forms applications.
 It supports swiping in all directions while providing constant dragging feedback, which enables awesome interactivity.

-This netstandard2.0 library and is intended for anyone who wants to build swipeable UI in C#.
+This netstandard2.0 library is intended for anyone who wants to build swipeable UI in C#.
 As it's built on top of Xamarin.Forms, it works on Android, iOS and any other supported platform.
 If you are familiar with Xamarin.Forms ListView and SwipeGestureRecognizer interfaces, you will be able to utilize SwipeCardView with minimal effort.
 It's highly customizable too, by giving you options to set supported directions, back card scale, rotation angle etc.

 ![SwipeCardView Android TinderPage Like](docs/images/SwipeCardView_Android_TinderPage_Like.gif)
 ![SwipeCardView Android TinderPage SuperLike](docs/images/SwipeCardView_Android_TinderPage_SuperLike.gif)